 Property Acquisition and Demolition

 Land acquisition programs are commonly used to reduce a locality’s vulnerability to flooding by acquiring/removing structures on parcels repeatedly flooded & converting parcels to open space.
 On undeveloped properties: secure development rights through conservation or open space easements.
-On developed properties: fee simple acquisition allows locality ownership of parcels to (1) demolish structures, relocate to higher ground, & create/revert open space for multiple benefits (CRS, TMDL, etc.) or (2) rent out properties for a specific amount of time before demolishing/relocating, & creating open space.
+On developed properties: fee simple acquisition allows locality ownership of parcels to (1) demolish structures, relocate to higher ground, & convert to open space for multiple benefits (CRS, TMDL, etc.) or (2) rent out properties for a specific amount of time before demolishing/relocating, & creating open space.

 Gloucester: Recently inactive land acquisition program to purchase & restore repetitive loss properties to open-space & conservation areas.
 This program was discontinued due to the County’s disinterest in becoming a land management entity, although some viewed the program termination as a lack of political will, which highlights the importance of support from the public & elected officials.